 Michael Brown’s family:

-The late teenager’s mother, Lesley McSpadden, told NBC’s “Today” show that the only way to end the unrest is “justice” – which her family and their supporters have repeatedly tied to the arrest of the police officer who killed Brown.
+Brown’s mother, Lesley McSpadden, told NBC’s “Today” show that the only way to end the unrest is “justice” – which her family and their supporters have repeatedly tied to the arrest of the police officer who killed Brown.

 “Justice will bring peace, I believe,” McSpadden said.

 The family’s attorney, Benjamin Crump, also announced that Brown’s funeral will be held Monday.

 The police officer:

 Darren Wilson, 28, who has six years on the force with no disciplinary issues on his record, is on paid administrative leave.
 If he returns to duty, he would have to undergo two psychological evaluations, authorities said.